Unfortunately, due to the Covid 19 pandemic, our choral activities are on hold till January 1, 2021. Stay tuned, and

 About the Choir

 While much of our music is performed a capella, where appropriate viols, guitar, organ and other instruments are occasionally added to the texture.
 Prospective singers should have choral experience, read music and know the rudiments of music theory, be able to sing a range of 1-1/2 octaves with good intonation and tone quality without vibrato, have some acquaintance with European languages and Latin, possess sufficient keyboard or other instrument to help learn their music. and most importantly share our great enthusiasm for the fine, sublime music of the Renaissance.

 The Choir rehearses Thursday evenings, 7 – 8:30 pm, at St. Andrew’s Episcopal Church, 7850 Watt Ave., Antelope, CA 95843.
 Punctual attendance at all rehearsals and performances is required; singers absent more than ten percent of the time do not normally continue with the choir.
 Music is supplied from carefully selected open source editions, black cassocks serve as our concert dress, and a fee of $10 per month is asked of all singers to defray operating expenses.
 All positions in the choir are voluntary.

 Sing With Us!

 As a chamber choir, Renaissance Choir Sacramento is limited to 16 singers.
-Openings are presently available for sopranos, altos, countertenors, tenors and basses.
+Openings are presently available for altos, countertenors, tenors and basses.
 Visitors are welcome anytime at our regular Thursday evening practice at 7pm.
 Please contact Dr. Lee Lovallo, choir director, to discuss participation and to arrange for an informal private audition: firstname.lastname@example.org, 916-320-8423.